Raku Pottery Artist Steven Forbes-deSoule

 In 1992, my wife, Lynn and I built our home and my studio pottery outside of Weaverville in the mountains of western North Carolina.
 The entire ground floor of our home is my studio.
 In the corporate world everyone aspires to have a corner office with a view.
 I must say that my corner office view is fantastic and inspirational!
 I am truly blessed to awaken every morning surrounded by Natures’ beauty and excited about going to work!

 The one constant with my raku pottery work throughout the years has been transformation.
-As a raku artist, I find it fun and challenging to try new things, and I especially enjoy developing new glazes.
-I started firing exclusively using the raku process in 1982 and found the element of serendipity and surprise to be invigorating.
+As a raku artist, I find it fun and challenging to try new things, and I especially enjoy developing new glaze recipes.
+I started firing using the raku process in 1981 and found the element of serendipity and surprise to be invigorating.
+Consequently, all of my firings since then have been raku.
+I estimate that I've done at least 7000 raku firings since 1981.
 Recently, I was selected to be part of “100 Southern Artists,” published by Schiffer Publishing Co.
 My work is part of private, corporate and museum collections in the US., Europe, Japan, Mexico, Canada and Australia.

 My ceramics have been featured in various publications and have been represented by galleries and museums nationwide.
 I continue to derive great pleasure in developing new glazes and consequently new looks and sizes for my raku pottery.
 I am constantly adding new pieces as I explore these new glazes and techniques.
-To stay up to date with all of my latest raku pottery and events, please see my press & news section or follow me on Facebook.
+To stay up to date with all of my latest raku pottery and events, please see my press & news section, sign up for my newsletter to be the first to know about a discounted “Pot of the Month” and follow me on Facebook & Twitter.
+Thank you and enjoy!